ibm-cloud-docs/openshift/openshift_cluster_access.md

     </tr>
     <tr>
       <td><code>--service-instance <em>&lt;cluster_ID&gt;</em></code></td>
       <td>To restrict the policy to a particular cluster, enter the cluster's ID.
-To get your cluster ID, run `ibmcloud oc clusters`.<p class="note">If you do not include the service instance, the access policy grants the service ID access to to all your {{site.data.keyword.containerlong_notm}} clusters, Kubernetes and {{site.data.keyword.openshiftshort}}.
+To get your cluster ID, run `ibmcloud oc clusters`.<p class="note">If you do not include the service instance, the access policy grants the service ID access to all your clusters, Kubernetes and {{site.data.keyword.openshiftshort}}.
 You can also scope the access policy to a region (`--region`) or resource group (`--resource-group-name`).</td>
     </tr>
     </tbody></table>
 3. Create an API key for the service ID.
 Name the API key similar to your service ID, and include the service ID that you previously created, `<cluster_name>-id`.
 Be sure to give the API key a description that helps you retrieve the key later.<p class="important">Save your API key in a secure location.
 You cannot retrieve the API key again.
 If you want to export the output to a file on your local machine, include the `--file <path>/<file_name>` flag.</p>